What is the Role of a Category Captain?

 The Category Captain is a leading manufacturer or supplier within a product category.
 The retailer appoints them for their knowledge and ability to manage the category and maximise its profits.

-Back in the late 1980s, the introduction of Category Management as a concept transformed the retailer-supplier relationship.
+In the 1980s a concept transformed the retailer-supplier relationship.
+It was the introduction of Category Management.
 For the first time, it put the needs of the consumer at the centre of retail decisions.
 This process reduced direct competition and replaced it with a collaborative and mutually rewarding approach.
 In doing so, ‘product categories’ were created.
 These are groups of similar products which are managed as a strategic business unit (SBU).
-To lead this, retailers often appoint a ‘Category Captain’.
-They are nominated supplier who recommends certain category aspects.
+To lead this, retailers often appointed a ‘Category Captain’.
+They are nominated supplier who recommends certain category changes.
 Typically, they are chosen regardless of their size or turnover.
 It is, however, due to a particular skill and ability in identifying, coordinating and delivering insight and opportunities.

 The Category Captain is integral to the success of the retailer-supplier relationship.
 Moreover, it is a key part of the Category Management process.
 The Captain or as it is sometimes called ‘Category Champion’, is typically a brand or private-label supplier.